GameFoundry/bsf/Documentation/Manuals/docs/00_User/05_Input/01_inputEvents.md

 gInput().onButtonDown.connect(handleButtonDown);
 ~~~~~~~~~~~~~

-# Mouse/touch input{#inputEvents_b}
+# Mouse/touch input
-Use @ref bs::Input::onPointerMoved "Input::onPointerMoved" to track whenever the user moves the mouse or his finger on a touch device.
-The event supplies the @ref bs::PointerEvent "PointerEvent" structure, containing information like screen position of the event, delta from the last frame, state of all the mouse buttons, scroll wheel movement and more.
+Use @bs::Input::onPointerMoved to track whenever the user moves the mouse or his finger on a touch device.
+The event supplies the @bs::PointerEvent structure, containing information like screen position of the event, delta from the last frame, state of all the mouse buttons, scroll wheel movement and more.

 ~~~~~~~~~~~~~{.cpp}
 Vector3 position(BsZero);